mindee/devrel/resources/README.md

 Mindee is an API first platform that helps developers automate applications' workflows by standardizing the documents processing layer using computer vision and machine learning.

 ### Long description (475 characters - 65 words)
 Mindee is an API first platform that helps developers automate applications' workflows by standardizing the documents processing layer using computer vision and machine learning.
-In addition to easily detects and extracts information using pre-trained data models for common documents (e.g., invoices, receipts, passports...), developers can easily build their own documents parsing API, thereby enabling any types of businesses to solve all document-based use cases quickly.
+In addition to easily detecting and extracting information using pre-trained data models for common documents (e.g., invoices, receipts, passports...), developers can easily build their own documents parsing API, thereby enabling any type of business to solve all document-based use cases quickly.

 ## Mindee URLs